Gunner40/QR-code-component/README.md

 ## My process

-Stidy design and plan the html structure and class names.
-Build the HTML first followed by the CSS and use best judgement on magins and paddings.
+Study design and plan the html structure and class names.
+Build the HTML first, followed by the CSS, and use best judgement on margins and paddings.
 Use custom variables attained from the style guide.

 ### Built with